-Montreuil (on Métro line 9) is a former agricultural-turned-industrial quarter dotted with reconverted factories, garages and warehouses.
-It was also the cradle of cinema: In 1889 Emile Reynaud invented the 'praxinoscope à projection' here, an optical theatre that projected moving drawings - precursors of cartoons.
+A former agricultural-turned-industrial quarter dotted with reconverted factories, garages and warehouses, Montreuil was also the cradle of cinema.
+In 1889 Emile Reynaud invented the 'praxinoscope à projection' here, an optical theatre that projected moving drawings - precursors of cartoons.
 And George Mélies built the world's first film studio in his garden in 1896 - a glass conservatory (no longer in existence) he called his 'workshop of cinematographic shots' (l'atelier de prises de vues cinématographiques).

 Though less pretty than Vincennes, Montreuil's population has a distinct arty streak, visible in the town's numerous galleries, artist's workshops and graffiti clad walls.